andrewathalye/destiny-inventory-tool/README.md

 If you have a feature to suggest though or some prototype code, no matter the language, please open an Issue or Pull Request so that it can be incorporated.

-The project can also take code in C++, C, Rust, etc., provided that you can make C or C++ bindings for it and integrate the build system into Alire.
+The project can also take code in C++, C, Rust, etc., provided that you can make C or C++ bindings for it.

 Forks
 -----